 - To the Northern Europeans, the term honeymoon referred to the body’s monthly cycle.
 Its combination with honey suggested that not all moons of married life were as sweet as the first.
 British prose writers and poets, in the 16th and 17th centuries, often made use of the Nordic interpretation of honeymoon as a waxing and waning of marital affection.

-So, why is honeymoon called honeymoon?
+So, why is a honeymoon called a honeymoon?
 There are many other stories without any such pieces of evidence.
-But any which ways, getting married is sweet and beautiful like the moon!
+But any which way, getting married is sweet and beautiful like the moon!